Marc Anthony Hopes Jennifer Lopez’s ‘Fling’ With Drake ‘Fizzles Out’

 “She was having major doubts because of the trust issues she’s always had with Marc,” the source reveals.

 The sources went on to say that Jennifer wanted to protect her kids.
-She wasn’t sure if Marc Anthony would provide her kids that “solid ground”. “[She] didn’t want to put the kids through the emotional turmoil of possibly getting back together with their dad if it wasn’t on solid ground.”
+She wasn’t sure if Marc Anthony would provide her kids that “solid ground.” “[She] didn’t want to put the kids through the emotional turmoil of possibly getting back together with their dad if it wasn’t on solid ground.”

 It’s true that Jennifer Lopez’s relationship with Drake isn’t the best at the moment.
 The Inquisitr had reported that Jennifer Lopez is worried Drake is insecure about Drake.